flying0712/native_lua/README.md

 ```

 You can do some practice to test lua c api by this project easily.
-Add some code in main.cpp and do you test by run.sh in build directory.
+Add some code in main.cpp and do test by run.sh in build directory.

-Sometimes, I just want a clean lua test environment for me to test some lua api feature.
-The first time, I use eclipse to create a project for test.
-Recently, I find eclipse is not easy set for c language, so I change to cmake to start a clean project and it is great for me to write test.
+Sometimes, I just want a clean lua test environment to test some lua api feature.
+At first, I created a project by eclipse about 2 years ago.
+Recently, I need test for something again but find eclipse is not easy, so I try the cmake, start a clean project.
 So enjoy yourself.